 Let each family member choose the paint colors for their new room.
 Let them make choices.
 Maybe bunk beds for the boys room, making a place for a visiting friend.
-Instead of a regular bed, a day bed or convertible sofa may be desirable.

-The new paint colors, a new bedspread, window coverings, throw rugs and furniture will completely restore a room.
+The new paint color, a new bedspread, window coverings, throw rugs and furniture will completely restore a room.